Takmg/static-pages-downloader/README.md

     * save_path   ...
 Save destination directory name.
     * search_depth ...
 Specify the depth to search.
     * encoding ...
 Specify the Html Encoding.
     * multithread ...
-Run with multi-thread(true or false) \
+Run with multi-thread.(true or false)
-      Specify false when operating on linux or wsl.
     * basetag_relative ...
 Replace the resource URI and link URI with the relative path from the base tag.(true or false) \
        If false, it will be replaced with the relative path from the HTML file.